bsivanantham/SF_Crime_Spark/README.md

 ## Questions

-### Question 1
+### 1. How did changing values on the SparkSession property parameters affect the throughput and latency of the data?

-I tested `maxRatePerPartition` and `maxOffsetPerTrigger`.
+I tried to use both `maxRatePerPartition` and `maxOffsetPerTrigger`.

-When we increase the value of `maxRatePerPartition` the latency drops and the throughput increases.

-When we decrease the value of `maxOffsetPerTrigger` the latency increases and the throughput decreases.
+The lattency and throughput these two parameters.
+The `maxRatePerPartition` affects indiirectly(inversly propotional), `maxOffsetPerTrigger` the latency increases and the throughput decreases with decrease in the value.

-These answers were evaluated `inputRowsPerSecond` and `processedRowsPerSecond`

-### Question 2

-Best values:

-    * `maxRatePerPartition`: 300;
-    * `maxOffserPerTrigger`: 200;

-These are the values that give higher `inputRowsPerSecond` and `processedRowsPerSecond`.
-I have also evaluated if these metrics were similar, meaning we can process the same amount of data that arrives.
+Since batch always waits for previous to be completed.
+These Sparksessionproperty paremetes affects both latency and throughput.

+### 2. What were the 2-3 most efficient SparkSession property key/value pairs?
+Through testing multiple variations on values, how can you tell these were the most optimal?

+To increase throughput, modiy some of the default parameters like parallelism, partition, macRateperPartition and maxOffsetPerTriger.
+I also tried fews values to understand how it varies, best values were `maxRatePerPartition`: 300 and `maxOffserPerTrigger`: 200; There are various prossible combinations are possible to increase the `processedRowsPerSecond`